Getting People Moving

 - Decreased pain improves exercise tolerance for strength, conditioning, and weight loss

 - Increases Function and Greater Quality of Life

 HipTrac™ is a pneumatic medical device that provides home hip traction in an easy to use, comfortable, and effective manner.
 It replicates manual long axis traction that would be provided to you in a clinic by a physical therapist, physician, or chiropractor.
 Watch HipTrac in use.

 01 Hand Pump and Gauge

 The hand pump adjusts the force of the traction delivered.
 The gauge indicates the amount of force being delivered to your hip.
-Watch it.

 03 Slide Carriage

 The slide carriage has multiple openings for which the binding hook locks into depending on your leg length.
 The slide carriage will move away from your body as you use the hand pump.